MadryLab/smoothed-vit/README.md

 *The entry point of our code is [main.py](src/main.py) (see the file for a full description of arguments).*

 First we will train the base classifier with ablations as data augmentation.
-Then we will apply derandomizd smoothing to build a smoothed version of the model which is certifiable robust.
+Then we will apply derandomizd smoothing to build a smoothed version of the model which is certifiably robust.

 ### Training the base classifier